 We will get to the

-laughable but otherwise sad definition of intellectual property in a bit, but for now, it’s enough to note that the assignment is broadly drafted–“in connection with” is not simply any of “within the scope” or “on the university’s time” or “with the aid of.”
+laughable but otherwise sad definition of intellectual property in a bit, but for now, it’s enough to note that the assignment is broadly drafted–“in connection with” is wildly broad.
+“In connection with” is not “within the scope” of an extramural research contract or even work assigned by the university and so “on the university’s time.”
+For that matter, “in connection with” is not even “with the aid of” university funding.
 The operative connective is “in connection with.”
+One could sit at home and have a realization that the project at the university was going off in an uninteresting direction.
+The realization would be “in connection with” the supported research but not within the scope of that research or within one’s university assignment (“we assign you to discover how wrong we have been to assign you to this work”).
 On the face of it, the claim is broader than Utah state invention law permits.
 I know.
 Who cares?

-And we may point out as well that this condition defies the (f)(2) requirement, which requires the university to delegate responsibility for disclosure of inventions and establishing the government’s rights to inventors.
-Inventors cannot establish the government’s rights if the university refuses to delegate that right to them and instead claims ownership of inventions has been previously obligated to the university as a condition of participation in the research.
-That’s precisely the scope of (f)(2).
+And we may point out as well that Utah’s condition defies Bayh-Dole’s standard patent rights clause’s (f)(2) requirement, which requires the university to delegate to inventors responsibility for disclosure of inventions and establishing the government’s rights.
+Inventors cannot establish the government’s rights if the university refuses to delegate that right to them and instead claims that ownership of inventions has been previously obligated to the university as a condition of participation in the research.
+That’s what (f)(2) and (g)(1) preclude.
 Can’t happen for research conducted under a federal funding agreement.
 At least not in the real world.
-Through the portal, things change.
-More:

 b.
 I create the intellectual property using University resources other than property, equipment, facilities, supplies or other resources the University makes available to the general public (for example, library facilities and resources) or that my University department or unit customarily makes available to my colleagues and me; for example, office furnishings, office supplies, computers, communications equipment and administrative support (“Non-Incidental Use of University Resources”);